sam0x17/bettercast/README.md

 Once a BetterCast is connected, the client will respond to its requsts for screen data in a timely fashion.

+## Source Code

+The source code is divided into three parts.
+The "src" directory contains the source code for the BetterCast client application (the broadcaster).
+The client application can be built and run by running ./build.sh and then ./client.
+Any required libraries will be installed automatically.
+The Android app is contained within the "app" directory.

 ### Future Work
-1. Use OpenGL ES on Android for ~30-60 FPS instead of ~20-30 FPS. (currently drawing to the screen is slower than transferring pixel data over the network!)
+1. Use OpenGL ES on Android for ~50-80 FPS instead of ~20-30 FPS. (currently drawing to the screen is slower than transferring pixel data over the network!)
 2. Active scanning for broadcasters
 3. Ability to customize screen resolution, hostname, etc. (not important for demo purposes)
 4. Custom algorithm to optimize the performance of scrolling
 5. True full-screen mode
+6. Support more operating systems!